-0 etion 13 or 15(d) of the Securities Exchange Act of 1934 rly period ended March 31, 2019 or etion 13 or 15(d) of the Securities Exchange Act of 1934 period from to Comm ission File Number 1-134 -WRIGHT CORPORATION Registrant as specified in its charter) Dela aware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 130 Harbour Plac ee Drive, Suite 300 orth Carolina 28036 (Address of princip al executive offices) (Zip Code) registrant (1) has filed all reports rec phone number, including area code) quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the twas required to file such reports), and (2) has been subject to such filing requirements for Yes No □ ly every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation ch shorter period that the registrant was required to submit such files).
-Yes No □ Indicate by check mark whether the growth company.
-See the definition of the Exchange Act. registrant is a large accelerated filer s of "large accelerated filer," "accele , an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging trated filer," "smaller reporting company," and "emerging growth company" in Rule 12b- Large accelerated filer Accelerated filer □ Non-accelerated filer \square Smaller reporting company □ Emerging growth company \square dicate by check mark if the registrant ds provided pursuant to Section 13(a t has elected not to use the extended transition period for complying with any new or a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷
+E J .F etion 13 or 15(d) of the rly period ended Man nange Act of 1934 or Transition Report Pursuant to Sec For the transition etion 13 or 15(d) of t period from hange Act of 1934 Commi ission File Number 1 -134 -WRIGHT CORPOR Registrant as specified Delay vare 13-0612970 (State or other jurisdiction of it ncorporation or organization) • (I.I R.S.
+Employer Identification No.) 130 Harbour Place Drive, Suite 300 Davidson, No orth Carolina - 28036 (Address of principa l executive offices) (Zip Code) egistrant (1) has filed all reports req Section 13 or 15(d) of the Securities Exchange Act of 1934 during the d (2) has been subject to such filing requirements for Yes No □ Indicate by check mark whether the re S-T (§232.405 of this chapter) during to be submitted pursuant to Rule 405 of Regulation as required to submit such files).
+Yes ■ No □ d filer, a smaller reporting company, or an emerging ny," and "emerging growth company" in Rule 12b-2 Large accelerated filer Accelerated filer Non-accelerated filer □ Smaller reporting company □ Emerging growth company \square If an emerging growth company, indirevised financial accounting standard ansition period for complying with any new or Indicate by check mark whether the re egistrant is a shell company (as defi ined in Rule 12b-2 of f the Exchange Ac et).

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+Yes □ No 🗷 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
 Common Stock, par value \$1.00 per share: 42,772,893 shares (as of April 30, 2019).